Improved Approximation Algorithms for Capacitated Network Design and Flexible Graph Connectivity: O(1) -Approximate Reductions between (2,q)-FGC and 2-Cover Small Cuts

 \item[(P6)] Let $A^{(2)} = \{ e \in \unsafe~|~x^*_e \ge 1/2 \}.$ For each safe edge $f$ and for any nonempty ${S}\subsetneq{V}$, if $\sum_{e\in(\safe-f)\cap\delta(S)} (q+1) x^*_e + \sum_{e\in\unsafe\cap\delta(S)} x^*_e \leq 2(q+1)$, then

 \end{itemize} \end{lemma}

 \begin{proof} We describe a polynomial-time separation algorithm that identifies any violation of properties (P3)--(P6).
-Given a vector $x^*$, we first check that $\sum_{e \in E} c_e x^*_e \le \lpopt$.
+Given a vector $x^*$ and a candidate objective value $z$, we first check that $\sum_{e \in E} c_e x_e^* \le z$ (see the discussion on binary search at the end of section~\ref{sec:oneqfgc}).
 If not, we return this as a violated constraint.
-Otherwise, let $\hG(\hV,\hE)$ be the capacitated graph where $\hV=V, \hE=E,$ and each edge $e\in\hE$ is assigned a capacity of $u_ex_e^*$.
+Otherwise, let $\hG=(\hV,\hE)$ be the capacitated graph where $\hV=V, \hE=E,$ and each edge $e\in\hE$ is assigned a capacity of $u_ex_e^*$.

-By following the method of the proof of Lemma~\ref{lem:polytimeKC-oneqfgc}, we can verify that either (P3)~and~(P4) hold or we can return a violated constraint.
+By following the method of the proof of Lemma~\ref{lem:polytimeKC-oneqfgc}, we can verify that either both (P3)~and~(P4) hold or we can return a violated constraint.

 Finally, we consider (P5)~and~(P6).
 Consider any safe edge $f$, and the capacitated graph $\hG-f$.
 First, we check that the minimum-cut capacity in $\hG-f$ is $\geq(q+1)$ using a polynomial-time minimum-cut algorithm \cite{Schrijver-book}.
 If not, we return a minimum cut in $\hG-f$ as a violated constraint.
 Otherwise, we know that (P5) is satisfied, and we proceed to verify (P6) with respect to the set $A^{(2)}$.